LDFranck/SHA-256/README.md

 If you decide to run OpenLANE on a remote server, you may want to try the following scripts to make your life easier:
 > :information_source: **Additional Information:**\
 > The installation scripts will create a new user called `openlane` with the password `openlane123` and set up Docker to run the OpenLANE container.
-You may want to change the account password after finishing for safety measures.
+Please change the account password after finishing for your server's safety.
 ```
 ssh root@<server_ip>
 ```